urifa/solidity-notes/README.md

 #### Memory

-The second data area is called **memory**, and is is a temporary location for variables declared inside a function, and their lifetime is limited to an external function call.
+Memory is is a temporary location for variables declared inside a function, and their lifetime is limited to an external function call.
 You cannot access variables stored in memory from anywhere else other than from inside the function in which has beed declared.

 Memory is linear and can be addressed at byte level, but reads are limited to a width of 256 bits.

-#### Stack

-The EVM is not a register machine but a stack machine, so all computations are performed  on a data area called the **stack**.
-Access to the stack is limited to the top end in the following way: it is possible to copy one of the topmost 16 elements to the top of the stack or swap the topmost element with one of the 16 elements below it.

-The stack has a maximum size of 1024 elements and contains 256 bits.
-It is possible to move stack elements to storage or memory in order to get deeper sccess to the stack, but it is not possible to just access arbitrary elements deeper in the stack without first removing the top of the stack.

 #### Calldata

+Calldata is a non-modifianble and non-persistent area where function arguments are stored.
+It acts like memory, in terms of its dependance on the function execution, but, as opposed to memory, data stored in calldata cannot be modifyed.

 Contracts can call other contracts or send Ether to noncontract accounts by the means of message calls.
 Messahe calls are similar to transactions, in that they have a source, a target, data payload, Ether, gas, and return data.
 In fact, every transaction consists of a top-level message call which in turn can create further message calls.
 A contract can decide how much of its remaining gas should be sent with the inner message call and how much it wants to retain.

 The called contract (which can be the same as the caller) will receive a freshly cleared instance of memory and has access to the call payload - which will be provided in a separate area called the **calldata**.

-Calldata is a non-modifianble and non-persistent area where function arguments are stored.
-It acts like memory, in terms of its dependance on the function execution.
+#### Stack

+The EVM is not a register machine but a stack machine, so all computations are performed  on a data area called the **stack**.
+Access to the stack is limited to the top end in the following way: it is possible to copy one of the topmost 16 elements to the top of the stack or swap the topmost element with one of the 16 elements below it.

+The stack has a maximum size of 1024 elements and contains 256 bits.
+It is possible to move stack elements to storage or memory in order to get deeper sccess to the stack, but it is not possible to just access arbitrary elements deeper in the stack without first removing the top of the stack.

 ## Smart Contracts